 - Kukris Are Kool: If "kukri" can be extended as far as the Egyptian khopesh, then the Khopeshi troop counts.
 Its special ability makes use of the hook to "pull" other troops (rearranging the enemy's team).

 - Our Manticores Are Spinier: The Manticore is a troop for the Leonis Empire.
-It's the kind with bat-wings, and also has the "melodic voice" aspect found in some of the stories (since it's special ability is a song attack).
+It's the kind with bat-wings, and also has the "melodic voice" aspect found in some of the stories (since its special ability is a song attack).
 A later add on includes the Manticore Puppies and the Manticore Guardian, a massive armored Manticore which counts as a Monster/Knight creature.

 - Religion of Evil: Zigzagged, the followers of Orpheus have turned against Khoresh and are sided with the rebellion, but it's unknown why they're doing that.